fivedogit/hn_firebase_listener/README.md

 ####Configuring DynamoDB:

-1. Go into your AWS console (https://console.aws.amazon.com) and click DynamoDB
+1. Go into your AWS console (https://console.aws.amazon.com) and click DynamoDB.
+(I recommend doing this in the N. Virginia (US-EAST-1) region.
+If you set your tables up elsewhere, you'll need to change the line in FirebaseListener to point to the correct region.)
 2. Create an "hn_users" table with a primary hash index called "id" of type string.
 That's all.

 ![Setting up the users primary index](https://s3.amazonaws.com/cyrus-general/users_primary_index.png)

-3a.
-Create an "hn_items" table with a primary hash index called "id" of type NUMBER.
-3b.
-On the next screen create a Global secondary index: "by-time-index" (hash=by (string), range=time (int))
+3. Create an "hn_items" table with a primary hash index called "id" of type NUMBER.
+Also create a Global secondary index: "by-time-index" (hash=by (string), range=time (int))

 ![Setting up the items primary index](https://s3.amazonaws.com/cyrus-general/items_primary_index.png)
 ![Setting up the items secondary index](https://s3.amazonaws.com/cyrus-general/items_secondary_index.png)

 This secondary index will allow you to query all items by a certain user over a period of time.

-4. For throughput on these two tables, you should be fine at read=1 and write=5 for each index, adjusting the knobs after you've gotten it running.
+For throughput on these two tables, you should be fine at read=1 and write=5 for each index, adjusting the knobs after you've gotten it running.

-Note: I'm set up in the N. Virginia US-EAST-1 region.
-If you set your tables up elsewhere, you'll need to change the line in FirebaseListener to point to the right region.

 ####Running: